yuchant/django-boilerplate/README.md

 - Gunicorn.
 Yeah, you might not be using it.
 You'll thank me later.
 - PyLibMC.
 Django is as fast as a rock on steroids.
 There's no reason not to set up a tiny `memcached` server and enable the cache middleware.

+###HTML:

+- Bootstrap
+- Media queryies are WTF confusing.
+I conceptually simplified `portrait phone`, `landscape phone`, `default`, `desktop` to  `media-1` `media-1-max`, etc. so my feeble brain can grasp this nonsense.
+- Responsive design debugging snippet at top that displays current bootstrap media range.
+- No crazy scripts at the bottom causing issues with inline scripts / jquery / etc. F' that!
+If you want to be that cool, please spent .2 seconds moving the script.
+- Less is awesome.
+Never leave home without it.

 ## Common Packages